flowmi-xyz/flowmi-contract/README.md

 0x89a6AE840b3F8f489418933A220315eeA36d11fF
 ```

-To be able to perform this task, Flowmi uses two Chainlink technologies, the 🐸["Datafeed"](https://chain.link/data-feeds) to calculate how many Matics is the $1 dolar fee by the time you use the FlowmiModule, and the 🐸["VRF"](https://blog.chain.link/verifiable-random-function-vrf/) to calculate verifiable random numbers for the raffle.
+To be able to perform this task, Flowmi uses two Chainlink technologies, the 🐸["Datafeed"](https://chain.link/data-feeds) to calculate how many Matics are equal to the $1 dolar fee by the time you use the FlowmiModule, and the 🐸["VRF"](https://blog.chain.link/verifiable-random-function-vrf/) to calculate verifiable random numbers for the raffle.

 Have fun!🥳